lerouche/zxcvbn-c/README.md

 mv zxcvbn.so /path/to/lua/modules/zxcvbn.so
 ```

-Note that you **must** place the compiled `zxcvbn.so` in your Lua's [require path](https://www.lua.org/pil/8.1.html) so that `require('zxcvbn')` loads the library -- using any other path such that `'zxcvbn'` is not the `require` argument value won't work.
+Note that you **must** place the compiled `zxcvbn.so` in your Lua's [require path](https://www.lua.org/pil/8.1.html) so that `require('zxcvbn')` loads the library -- using any other path such that `'zxcvbn'` is not the `require` argument value will not work.
 This is because the library name is hard-coded in the C module, a requirement for making Lua C modules.

 ## Using